Order of the Long Leaf Pine: The Order

 The Order of the Long Leaf Pine is among the most prestigious awards presented by the Governor of North Carolina.
 The Order of the Long Leaf Pine is presented to individuals who have a proven record of extraordinary service to the state.
 Contributions to their communities, extra effort in their careers, and many years of service to their organizations are some of the guidelines by which recipients are selected for this award.
 The honor is most often presented when a person retires.

 A state employee can be awarded with the order if the employee has contributed more than 30 years of dedicated and enthusiastic service to the state of North Carolina.

 The Order is similar to honors bestowed in other states, such as the Kentucky Colonel and South Carolina's Order of the Palmetto.
 The Order began as a symbolic honor for visiting dignitaries, but later it became an honor for notable North Carolinians.
 Although sometimes called the state's highest civilian honor in an order of precedence, that distinction legally belongs to the North Carolina Award.
 After the North Carolina Award and the Order of the Long Leaf Pine, the next award in order of precedence is the Old North State Award and then the Cardinal Award, all of which are bestowed by the Governor of North Carolina.

 Notable recipients

+As of 2021, it was believed the Order had been awarded to more than 21,000 people.